Boscombe: Schools and arts centre

 In the 1870s a small school attached to St Clement's Church was too small to meet the growing demand.
-Boscombe British school was established by Frederick Moser and Sir Percy Florence Shelley, who laid the foundation stone at a site on Gladstone Road in 1878.
+Boscombe British school was established by Frederick Moser and Sir Percy Shelley, who laid the foundation stone at a site on Gladstone Road in 1878.
 The school was built in a Neo-Gothic style and opened in 1879; the Christchurch Times reported that it was "to be one of the most ornamental as well as useful buildings in Boscombe."
-Later, when transferred to the local authority, the school was renamed St. John's Church of England Primary School.
+Later, when transferred to the local authority, the school was renamed Boscombe County Primary School.
 The senior section of the school moved in 1940 to the newly built Boscombe Bilateral Secondary Modern (now King's Park Primary) on Ashley Road.

 In 1960, local teacher Leslie Williams formed the Bournemouth Children's Theatre in the old school buildings, which later became the Drama Centre.
 Dame Sybil Thorndike became the patron of the centre and visited frequently.
 In the 1980s the Drama Centre was renamed the Bournemouth Centre for Community Arts (BCCA) to reflect its extension into other arts.
 Gareth Malone attended, later going on to be known as a choirmaster on BBC televised programmes.
 After it was closed in 2007 and under threat of demolition, the Friends of the BCCA contacted English Heritage to help save the building; it was Grade II listed in 2008.
 In June 2012, despite 938 objections, and claims the Planning Board had been "misled", planning permission was obtained to restore the listed rooms and to build 11 affordable homes for local people (10 houses and an accessible bungalow), a community orchard and allotments.
 Demolition took place in October 2013.
 A mock funeral was held by protesters hoping to stop the demolition.

 The Religious of the Cross operated a Roman Catholic boarding and day convent school for girls, and later also a boys' preparatory school, built at 13, Parkwood Road in 1889.
 The school was subsequently extended to accommodate a separate junior school.
 This building has housed the Anglo-European College of Chiropractic since 1982.

 Other schools in Boscombe are St James's Church of England Primary, Corpus Christi Catholic Primary (next to Corpus Christi Church), Bethany Primary, Avonbourne Girls Academy, and Avonbourne Boys Academy.